qichen2020/customer-conversion-funnel-analysis/README.md

-# customer-conversion-funnel-analysis
+# Customer Conversion Funnel Analysis
 End-to-end customer funnel analysis using SQL and Python to identify drop-off points and improve conversion performance.
-# Customer Conversion Funnel Analysis

 ## 1. Business Context
 In digital platforms such as retail banking and e-commerce, understanding the customer journey is critical to improving conversion and user experience.
 Identifying where users drop off in the funnel helps prioritize product and UX improvements.